-Who does not love a delicious and juicy orange as a snack!
+This fruit is more than a delicious treat, it is a very healthy superfood meaning it is packed full of nutrients and health benefits.
 They are popular with athletes because they can be easily eaten for a burst of energy.
-I enjoy eating one or two oranges a day most of the year for the same reasons and I am not an athlete.
+I enjoy eating one or two a day most of the year for the same reasons and I am not an athlete.

 1. Helps Prevent Cancer

-Regular drinking of orange juice prevents kidney diseases and reduces the risk of kidney stones.
+Drinking orange juice regularly prevents kidney diseases and reduces the risk of kidney stones.

 3. Reduces the risk of liver cancer